Why I Left Consulting to Start My Own Design Studio

 Dare to suck.
 To evolve, you have to risk.

 Celebrate the mess.
-Find the beauty in vulnerability.
+There is beauty in the process.

 Build conversations.
 Not one-way broadcasts.